ErfanSeidipoor/bright-resume/README.md

 This documentation provides step-by-step instructions and explanations on the process of linking a pull request to an issue.
 By following these guidelines, you can establish a clear connection between the code changes in a pull request and the corresponding issue, ensuring effective tracking and collaboration within your project.

 Take a look at the documentation to learn more about this feature and how to leverage it for better project management.

+## Issues and Bug Reports

+If you encounter any issues or bugs while using the Bright Resume application, please [open-an-issue] on our GitHub repository.
+We appreciate your feedback and will do our best to address the problems promptly.

 ## License